Current status

 Snapshot

-If you only remember one rule, remember the split: live network, ecosystem tooling, targeted upgrade, roadmap architecture, and research are different statements.
+If you only remember one rule, remember the split: live mainnet behavior, testnet evidence, targeted upgrade work, roadmap architecture, and research are different statements.

 Live network